 Single Host SDDC starter Configuration for VMware Cloud on AWS

 You can jump start your VMware Cloud on AWS experience with a Single Host SDDC starter configuration.
 This is a time-limited offering designed for you to prove the value of VMware Cloud on AWS in your environment.
-The service life of a Single Host environment is limited to 30 days.
-At any point during the service life of a Single Host SDDC, you can scale it up to a production configuration with three or more hosts with no loss of data.
+The service life of a Single Host environment is limited to 60 days.
+At any point during the service life of a Single Host SDDC, you can scale it up to a production configuration with two or more hosts with no loss of data.
 If you do not scale up the Single Host SDDC before the end of the service life, the SDDC is deleted along with all the workloads and data it contains.

 Stretched Clusters for VMware Cloud on AWS

 You can create an SDDC with a cluster that spans two availability zones.
 A stretched cluster uses vSAN technology to provide a single datastore for the SDDC and replicate the data across both availability zones.
 If service in one availability zone is disrupted, workload VMs in the SDDC are brought up in the other availability zone.

 The following restrictions apply to stretched clusters:

 - A given SDDC can contain either standard (single availability zone) clusters or stretched clusters, but not a mix of both.